-Civil Monetary Penalties' Adjustments for Inflation
+Civil Monetary Penalties Adjustments for Inflation

 The Federal Civil Penalties Inflation Adjustment Act of 1990, as amended by the Debt Collection Improvement Act of 1996, required agencies to adjust their civil monetary penalties (CMP) for inflation at least every four years to maintain their deterrent effect.
 A CMP is defined as "any penalty, fine, or other sanction" that: (1) "is for a specific amount" or "has a maximum amount" under Federal law; and (2) that a Federal agency assesses or enforces "pursuant to an administrative proceeding or a civil action in the Federal courts."
-MSPB had no CMP in accordance with the Federal Civil Penalties Inflation Adjustment Act of 1990.

 On November 2, 2015, the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015 further amended the Federal Civil Penalties Inflation Adjustment Act of 1990 to improve the effectiveness of CMPs and to maintain their deterrent effect.
 This amendment required agencies to adjust the CMP levels in effect as of November 2, 2015, with initial catch-up adjustments for inflation through an interim final rulemaking published by July 1, 2016, and to take effect no later than August 1, 2016.
-The maximum amount for an initial catch-up adjustment for inflation could not exceed 150 percent of the amount of that CMP on the date of enactment of the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015.
+The maximum amount for an initial catch-up adjustment for inflation could not exceed 150 percent of the amount of that CMP on the date of enactment of the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015 (November 2, 2015).

-The 2015 amendments also provide for agencies to adjust for inflation to their CMP amounts by January 15, 2017, and not later than January 15 of each year thereafter.
-Accordingly, MSPB adjusted for inflation its CMPs for inflation.
-MSPB published its latest adjustments to CMPs for inflation in the Federal Register on January 21, 2022 (87 FR 3175-3176, Civil Monetary Penalty Inflation Adjustment), which is also available on the agency website at www.mspb.gov.
+The 2015 Amendments also provide for agencies to adjust inflation to their CMP amounts by January 15, 2017, and not later than January 15 of each year thereafter.
+Accordingly, MSPB had adjusted for inflation to CMP.
+MSPB published its latest adjustments for inflation to CMPs (88 FR 4079-4080, Civil Monetary Penalty Inflation Adjustment) in the Federal Register on January 24, 2023, pages 4079-4080, and which is also available on the agency website at www.mspb.gov.